There are many elements of home design that often go unnoticed, yet have an enormous impact on the overall feel of a space.

-Balance is both objective and subjective.
-It can be simple or complex.
-Let’s touch briefly on some points that can help you understand and apply design ideas that help will make your room feel just right.
+Timothy and Mark Ferraro-Hauck, Bluestem’s co-owners and founders, share some points that can help you understand and apply these design ideas to help you make your room feel just right.

 Why is Balance Important?

 So, whether we know it or not, we are wired to seek out balance around us.
-When balance is ignored in design, a room can just feel “off” – not restful, and sometimes even distressing.
-Poorly-balanced rooms may look cluttered no matter how tidy they are.
+When balance is ignored in design, a room can just feel wrong – not restful, and sometimes even distressing.
+Poorly-balanced rooms may look clutteredno matter how tidy they are.

 What Happens When There’s No Balance In a Room?